 An Incomplete Girl in a Japanese World

 I started this blog in early 2016 because we decided we would try to start our family, and I was overwhelmed with emotions I had no outlet for.
 We started TTC using FAM (Fertility Awareness Method).
 I stopped birth control pills and will never take them again.
 (You can read about FAM basics on Kindara.
 They also have a great tracking app and a super supportive community.)
 The good news is that I got pregnant within the first six months of TTC.
 The bad news is that I lost the baby before I could even get to the doctor.
 From July to November (2016), I experienced a 132 day cycle.
 I saw a doctor in the US in November 2016 who diagnosed me with PCOS and said my only hope of having a baby would be to start immediately with IVF.

 I have great fears of injecting ungodly amounts of chemicals into my body, so I told my husband I would prefer to adopt.
 To be honest 2016 was a really difficult year, and I fell into despair over never having a family with the man I love.
-However, we haven’t given up just yet.
+At the tail end of 2016 we moved to a new city and I had to restart my life over again in Japan.
+To be honest 2017 was almost as difficult as 2016.